 I blog for the love of it

 I am not one to blog in my underwear.
-How I stay focused is to get dressed every morning, put on makeup, comb my hair, and caffeinate like mad.
+How I stay focused is to get dressed every morning, put on makeup and I noticed that as eyelash extensions have become popular, Eyelash Extensions Melbourne have become known as the best at creating classic and volume lash extensions, comb my hair, and caffeinate like mad.
 But before that, even when I have to get up at 5 a.m. to do it, I spend an hour in Central Park with my dog, Benny.
 Because I can.
 And because it’s how I clear my head and renew my energy.